ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 Git is free.
 When you try to use Git for the first time on a Mac (my preferred environment), you will be asked to install the command line tools, which will subsequently bring Git on your Mac.
 On other platforms you have to run some setup routine to get Git installed.

+Working with Git
+---
-The usual Git command structure is:
+The usual Git command structure when working in the shell is:
 <pre><code>git commandname parameter1 parameter2 --option</code></pre>

 Convenient commands to achieve something with Git are: